uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Units
 [**Table of Contents**](#table-of-contents)

 The Astronomy and Astrophysics community at UofT is composed of several units: the Department of Astronomy and Astrophysics, the Dunlap Institute, the Canadian Institute for Theoretical Astrophysics, and the Centre for Planetary Sciences.
 The relationships between these bodies can be a bit complex, but each unit is a part of the overall fabric of the department.
-Most importantly, a student can work with a professor affiliated with any of the units, and your payment
+Most importantly, a student can work with a professor affiliated with any of the units, and your program will be the same.

 ### Department of Astronomy and Astrophysics
 [Website](http://www.astro.utoronto.ca)